SujalD04/prism_hackathon/README.md

 ## 📊 Using the Dashboard

 After setting up and running both the **server** and the **client**, open the application in your browser.
-The application currently cannot support support real-time data, so we have to simulate scenarios.
+The application currently does not support support real-time data, so we have to simulate scenarios.
 The simulation script is inside **simulation_loop.py** in the root directory.

 1. Navigate to the **Dashboard** page.
 2. Select the **device** you wish to test.